chandrashekar3792/conference-question-voting/README.md

 ## Running Tests

-In case if you like to run the tests alone, use the below Maven command -
+Use the below Maven command to run test cases -

 ```bash
 mvn clean test